StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 ### :x: Meta-Programming and Macros

-It is hard to draw parallels for meta-programming (code that generates code) in C++ and Rust.
+It is hard to draw parallels between meta-programming (code that generates code) in C++ and Rust.
 Rust macros are used for meta-programming.
 They are used more like C++ template `consteval`/`constexpr` meta-programming than C++ preprocessor macros.
 While C++ pre-processor macros are discouraged, Rust macros are an integral part of the language.

-Rust macros use rust code (compiled and executed at compile-time) that parses macro tokens and generate rust code which is then compiled and run at run-time.
+Rust macros use rust code (compiled and executed at compile-time) that parses macro tokens and generate rust code which is then compiled and executed at run-time.

 ```rust
 //rust